 two entities can come within the search distance of each other to be considered co-travelers.

-For example, consider the example shown in the diagram below.
+For example, consider the diagram below.
 A vehicle is traveling down a highway followed by another vehicle that takes the same route 5 minutes later.
 With a search distance of 10 feet and no search duration, these vehicles would not be considered co-travelers because they are not within 10 feet of each other at any instant in time.
 However, with a search distance of 10 feet and a search duration of 5 minutes, these vehicles would likely be considered co-travelers because they were within 10 feet of the same location within the time frame allowed by the search duration.

 set

 can be used to specify the maximum gap duration allowed in a single co-travel incident.
-A gap is when two
+When finding

-entities are temporarily farther apart than the search distance and/or search duration.
-Co-travel incidents with
+pairs of co-traveling entities, a gap is when two entities are temporarily farther apart than the search distance and/or

-a gap in spatial and temporal nearness longer than the gap cutoff will be split into separate records in the result DataFrame.
+the gap cutoff will be split into separate records in the result DataFrame.

 For example, consider the diagram below showing co-travel detected between 2 entities.
 There is a 2 minute and 10 second gap in this co-travel incident.
 With no gap cutoff, the co-travel incident would be returned as a single record in the result DataFrame.
 With a gap cutoff of 2 minutes, the same co-travel incident would be returned as two separate records in the result DataFrame, as the 2 minute and 10 second gap exceeds the gap cutoff.